opendatasoft/ods-documentation/source/api/wfs/intro.rst

 =================

 OpenDataSoft records can be accessed through a Web Feature Service (WFS), which provides an interface allowing requests for geographical features.
-The OpenDataSoft platform implements the WFS specification version 1.1.0.
+The OpenDataSoft platform uses the WFS specification version 1.1.0.

 Operations supported
 --------------------